commercetools/commercetools-subscriptions/docs/OrderUsage.md

 In this document, we will describe some use cases for the orders, events, and logs of the `commercetools-subscriptions` cronjob.

-Here is some terminology used in this document:
+Here are terminologies used in this document:

 - **checkout-order**: an order which customers create during the checkout.
 It may contain one or more subscriptions. `commercetools-subscriptions` will generate a **template-order** for every subscription.
 - **template-order**: an order which manages a single subscription and is used as a template to create a subscription-order.